samniem/Basic-BASH/README.md

 give albumcounter as argument for albumscript.sh

 ## conditiontests
-checks if a string is null using -n, ! -n, -z and ! -z operators
+checks if a string is null using -n, ! -n, -z and ! -z operations

 ## cutdata.sh
 Cuts a column from a file with multiple columns of data